wds4/tribal-tapestry/experiment/virtueSignal.md

 # Why this makes sense

 The purpose of binding the core and the overlay together is to make them effectively a package deal.
 You are forced to make a choice: endorse the core at the price of endorsing the toxic overlay, or reject the toxic overlay at the price of rejecting the core along with it.
+The VS could therefore be understood in terms of the following value-laden question: which outweighs the other, the positives of the core or the negatives of the overlay?
+If the positives of the core and the negatives of the overlay are roughly balanced, which is often the case, then reasonable people may disagree on the answer.
+A small change in the value system can tip the scales from one side to the other.

+The union of the core with its overlay, _the idea that they must be accepted or rejected as a package deal_, is often the main source of the irritation.
+It is almost always based on logical fallacy which is ignored by the Virtuous but painfully obvious to everyone else.
+However, a successful virtue signal is one in which pointing out and refuting the argument for union is more work than it is worth.
+Hence, the irritation.